Prepare for your Australia Working Holiday Visa by finding out what I wish I’d known.

 1. Don’t wait to get your Australia Working Holiday Visa

 The Australian fiscal year runs July 1 to June 30.
 July is when many government (visa!) fees increase.
 You’ll save yourself a good chunk of cash if you apply before June 30th.
-You have up to a year to enter Australia starting the day your visa is grantedaas of June 2015, which happens for most within 24-48 hours.
+You have up to a year to enter Australia starting the day your visa is grantedaas of April 2017, which happens for many within 24-48 hours.
 Just make sure your life situation will work out to enter Australia within the next 364 days.

 2. Get a Google Voice account now